 Part four of the Namasté Solar story covers one special moment in time when Namasté Solar was thrust into the national spotlight by a visit with President Obama.
-Read more about the lead up to this event with the Namasté Solar story parts one, two, and three.
+Read more about the lead up to this event with the Namasté Solar story parts one, two, three, and five.
 (Photo of President Obama, Vice President Biden, and Blake Jones touring the solar array on the Denver Museum of Nature and Science.)

 It was early 2009, and Namasté Solar had just come through the economic turmoil of 2008 as well as the internal struggle of whether or not to sell the company.
 The national economy was slow to recover and President Obama, newly elected, was coming to Denver to sign the American Recovery and Reinvestment Act of 2009 stimulus bill.
 Calls started to come in to Namasté Solar with seemingly random questions like “How many employees do you have?” and “How big is the solar system on your office?”
 Even more strange was the fact that these calls were coming from a number of local and state politicians.